|Preview of Stamps Catalogue: VOLUME 2|

 (I've been told that the above 12 cs stamps are also Fournier forgeries)

 I think the above forgeries are Spiro forgeries.
-The cancel on the first stamp was never used in Spain.
+The cancel on the 12 cs and 2 rs was never used in Spain.
 The lettering is very badly done in these forgeries.

 The forger Peter Winter also made forgeries of these stamps, examples: